- Plant Shotgun Overview

 Toggle Between Multiple Plant Groups (Patterns): Type a Number Multiple Times

 Pressing the same number key multiple times will toggle through the various patterns that are available for placing that number of plants.
-For example, the sequence of images below shows the of patterns available for placing 7 plants.
-If you type 7 multiple times, this is what you will see:
+For example, the sequence of images below shows the patterns available for placing 7 plants.
+If you type 7 multiple times, this is what you'll see: